dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 def get_issues(
     updated_at=dlt.sources.incremental("updated_at", initial_value="1970-01-01T00:00:00Z")
 ):
-    # NOTE: we read only open issues to minimize number of calls to
+    # NOTE: we read only open issues to minimize the number of calls to
     # the API.
-There's a limit of ~50 calls for not authenticated
+There's a limit of ~50 calls for non-authenticated
     # Github users
     url = (
         "https://api.github.com/repos/dlt-hub/dlt/issues"